October 2, 2015

 Know the Rules

 Before you bring your dog along, do your research.
-Many U.S. National Parks restrict dogs from joining their owners on the trail, but according to the American Hiking Society, here are three exceptions:
+Many U.S. National Parks restrict dogs from joining their owners on the trail, but according to the American Hiking Society, here are four exceptions:

 - Devil’s Postpile National Monument in California